Biobix/DeepRibo/README.md

 - rRNA sequences are filtered out and only uniquely mapped reads are used
 - a 12nt offset from the 3' end of the read is used to map reads to a single position on the genome.

+Transforming mapped reads from a `.bam` format to a `.bedgraph` format can be achieved using [bedtools genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html)

 ### Parsing Data

 `python DataParser.py -h`